 Automation is the force-multiplier enterprises need.
 IT is expected to be leaner and more responsive to new lines of business, while maintaining more complex infrastructure with the same (or fewer) staff.
 On top of that, custom hybrid architectures for individual applications are becoming more common.

-Budgets and engineering time are spread thin.
+AUTOMATION

+ALLOWS ENTERPRISES TO

+MATCH STARTUP

-AUTOMATION ALLOWS ENTERPRISES TO MATCH STARTUP PROJECT DEVELOPMENT SPEEDS
+PROJECT DEVELOPMENT SPEEDS